Russian society

 russian society

-1. Russian society of comprised of more than 125 million people.
-There was significant diversity of ethnicity, language and culture.
+1. Russia was a population of more than 130 million people with great diversity of ethnicity, language and culture.

 2. The dominant classes were royalty, aristocracy and land-owners, who wielded significant political influence.